perez987/6600XT-on-macOS-with-PowerPlayTable-on-SSDT-or-config.plist/SSDT/README.md

 	}
 ```

-In the `SSDT/samples`folder you can find `SAMPLE-NAVI21.dsl`, it is a quite common file, you can use it as a reference.
+In the `SSDT/samples`folder you can find `SAMPLE-NAVI21.dsl`, it is a quite common file, you can use it as a reference.\
-We copy the result from Terminal window and insert it right between the comments:
+Copy the result from the Terminal window and paste it right between the comments:

 ```
 // Insert here your code